What is possession of a controlled substance?

 - No arrest record

-What if You have multiple Time Offense Possession Controlled Substance Offense?
+What if You have multiple Repeat Possession Controlled Substance Offense?

 However, recovery is a tough road and not everyone can pull this off.
 Recovery in H&S 11350 cases often involves multiple instances of relapses.
 This is common among people who use methamphetamine and heavily addictive drugs like heroin.